 Radishes are too small to hollow out but their bold red skin and bone-white innards make for a striking visual contrast.
 Using the tip of a small knife, skewer or lino cutting tool, scrape away a ghoulish grimace and garnish your Halloween buffet.

-Have you been getting freaky with fruit and vegetables?
-We'd love to hear how about the Halloween horrors you'll be creating below...
+Have you been getting freaky with fruit and veg?
+Leave a comment below...